-Sorafenib (Nexavar®) is used to treat some types of kidney, liver and thyroid.
-It is best to read this information with our general information about the type of cancer you have.
+Sorafenib (Nexavar®) belongs to a group of targeted therapy drugs called angiogenesis inhibitors and cancer growth inhibitors.
+It is best to read our information about sorafenib (Nexavar®) with our general information about targeted therapy drugs and the type of cancer you have.

-Sorafenib comes as tablets, which you can take at home.
 You take sorafenib twice a day.
 Take the tablets with a glass of water at the same times each day.
 The tablets should be taken without food or with a low-fat meal.
-If you are going to have a high-fat meal, take sorafenib at least one hour before or two hours after the meal.
+If you are going to have a high-fat meal, take sorafenib at least 1 hour before the meal or 2 hours after the meal.

 Always take your tablets exactly as your nurse or pharmacist has explained.
 This is important to make sure they work as well as possible for you.

-You usually take sorafenib for as long as it keeps the cancer under control.
+You usually take sorafenib for as long as it keeps the cancer under control and any side effects can be managed.
 Some people may need to stop taking sorafenib because of side effects.

 We explain the most common side effects of this treatment here.
 We also include some less common side effects.

 You may get some of the side effects we mention, but you are unlikely to get all of them.
 If you are also having treatment with other cancer drugs, you may have some side effects that we have not listed here.
 Always tell your doctor, nurse or pharmacist about any side effects you have.

 Your doctor can give you drugs to help control some side effects.
 It is important to take them exactly as your nurse or pharmacist explains.
 This means they will be more likely to work for you.
 Your nurse will give you advice about managing your side effects.
 After your treatment is over, most side effects start to improve.

 Some cancer treatments can cause severe side effects.
 Rarely, these may be life-threatening.
 Your cancer doctor or nurse can explain the risk of these side effects to you.